-Are you having a hard time charging your phone?
+Are you having a hard time charging your Android phone or iPhone?
 Are you wondering why your phone won’t charge and what you can do to fix it?
 If you answered yes to those questions, then you’ve come to the right place because I will answer those questions and more in this blog post.

 There are several reasons why your phone may not be charging after you have plugged it in, a few of the most common reasons include: